MozillaSecurity/laniakea/README.md

 **NOTE**
 In the likely case that you want to use a custom UserData script rather than modifying the "default.sh" file, then you need to point the "-userdata" parameter to that file.

+Please refer to https://help.ubuntu.com/community/CloudInit to learn more about UserData scripts.

 <h3>Basic Usage Examples</h3>